Clinton Wellington Lee

 1893 - 1966

-Grace was born in Grand Rapids, Michigan, the older of two daughters of John and Irene B. Ruefle Wright.
-When she was fifteen, she and her mother and grandmother joined the Seventh-day Adventist Church.
+Grace had been born in Grand Rapids, Michigan, on December 28, 1893, the older of two daughters of John and Irene B. Ruefle Wright.
+When she was fifteen, she and her mother and grandmother joined the SDA Church.
 After completing twelve grades and taking additional study in music, she was hired to teach music at Bethel Academy, later Wisconsin Academy, in 1914.

-She married Clinton Wellington Lee, an evangelist in Michigan, in 1917 and they accepted an appointment to work in Arkansas.
+Shortly after their marriage, they accepted an invitation to work in Arkansas.
 In 1920 they were invited to serve in Korea, where they worked for the next twenty years.
 During that time they had three sons, two of whom survived childhood.
 Most of those first years were spent in a country mission, where she raised her children alone since her husband was frequently traveling in his ministry.
 He completed a degree in 1936, at EMC during periodic furloughs

-They retired to Berrien Springs, where he served as a teacher and administrator at Emmanuel Missionary College, now Andrews University.
-They were living in the Berrien Springs area when she died, at age 72.
+They retired to Berrien Springs, where he continued to do volunteer work in Korea and Hawaii for the church.
+They were living in the Berrien Springs area when Grace died on May 6, 1966, at age 72.